-Ophthalmic Partners treats Fuchs’ Dystrophy for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners treats Fuchs’ Dystrophy for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Fuchs’ dystrophy is one of the most commonly inherited abnormalities of the cornea.
 A corneal dystrophy is a non-inflammatory inherited condition that may be progressive and affect both eyes.
 In Fuchs’ dystrophy, the internal cell lining of the cornea, called the endothelium, becomes damaged.
 As the cell damage worsens, fluid can accumulate in the cornea, which will slowly reduce vision.

 If either parent has Fuchs’ dystrophy, chances of developing the condition are 50%.
 Fuchs’ dystrophy usually does not manifest until patients are in their 40s and is more common in women.

 WHAT ARE THE RISK FACTORS FOR FUCHS’ DYSTROPHY?